sathish-t/nanopore-mod-course/materials/mod-bam-format.md

 we have represented BrdU substitution using the ambiguous one letter code T instead i.e. `MM:Z:T+T,0;`.

+### Bases where calls are missing are considered unmodified

+In our example above, we did not talk about the fourth cytosine at all.
+The ground truth is that information about its modification status is missing.
+But in this 'hard call' representation, 'missing' is equivalent to 'unmodified'.

 ### (optional) Multiple types of modifications are present

 Let us consider the scenario where both 5mC and 5hmC modifications are present in the sample sequence `TCGCCTAGCG`.